jeargle/AlJabr/README.md

 This will start a server exposing that directory on port 8000.
 You can then access the program by pointing your web browser to the URL `http://localhost:8000/test/builder.html`.

+Similarly, you can run the tests by visiting `http://localhost:8000/test/test.html`.
+Check out the javascript console for the test results.

 Dependencies
 ------------